 The Medieval Gallery

 The exhibition in the Medieval Gallery displays religious artefacts as well as everyday objects.
+Due to renovations, this exhibition is closed from May 20 to 18 June.

 The Cultural History Museum has a uniquely rich selection of stave church portals, chairs and other high-quality wooden objects from the 12th and 13th centuries.